Jianyang, Sichuan: History

 Jianyang has a recorded history dating back over two thousand years.
 It was part of the state of Shu until the third century BC and was incorporated into the Qin Empire following the unification of China under Qin Shihuang.

-In the early Mongolian Yuan dynasty, it was named Jianzhou (简州).
-It adopted the name Jianyang County after 1913 during the Republic of China.
+In the Yuan dynasty, it was named Jianzhou (簡州); its current name was adopted in 1913 during the Republic of China.
 After the foundation of the People's Republic of China, it was incorporated into the Neijiang Administration Zone.
 It was divided into communes during the Cultural Revolution.
-When the communes were abolished, it was re-organized under Chengdu.
+When the communes were abolished, it was subsumed by Chengdu.
 In 1994, the county was converted into a county-level city.
 In 2007, the county was given broad autonomy over its budgeting and financial affairs by the State Council as part of a wider experiment.
 In 2016, the State Council transferred jurisdiction of Jianyang from Ziyang to Chengdu, ostensibly to increase urban integration with the provincial capital.